 The year was 2003.
 In the Spring I graduated from Cardinal O’Hara High School, and in the Fall I moved into the Pope John Paul II Residence.
 Upon entering, I told myself that I would do so with an open mind and open heart, and that I would take this new endeavor one year at a time.
 From 2003 to 2007 I was living at the Pope John Paul II residence while studying at D’Youville College.
 I was majoring in philosophy and taking some religious studies courses.
 At D’Youville, I enjoyed many interactions with the college’s small yet diverse student body.
 In 2007 I graduated from D’Youville and began my graduate studies in theology at Christ the King Seminary, and graduated in 2012.
 During my time at Christ the King I enjoyed pastoral learning placements at Immaculate Conception Church in Wellsville, Fourteen Holy Helpers in West Seneca, St. Andrew’s in Kenmore, Cephas Prison Ministries and Viva La Casa Refugee Shelter.
 At the end of each of the nine years of my schooling, I felt in my heart that I was meant to proceed to the next year in pursuit of priesthood.
 However, when November of 2011 arrived, my journey took me to a new height.
 It was time for my ordination to the transitional diaconate, which would be the first step into the sacrament of Holy Orders.
 While I felt certain that I had been following the right path for the past nine years, I was definitely a bit nervous as I saw the next big step drawing closer.
 I felt that it was the right step to take, but I was also looking for assurance that I was ready to take it.
 It was very difficult for me to believe that what I had been anticipating for nine years was about to come to fruition, and I was frantically looking for a “green light”-- something that would indicate that everything was in order and that I was ready to proceed.
 As much as I was looking for this sure feeling, I eventually realized that I had to step forward in faith if I believed that this was what God had planned for me.

 On November 4, 2011 I was ordained by Bishop Edward Kmiec to the transitional diaconate.
 Yes, I had butterflies in my stomach as the big moment was approaching, but I also felt a tremendous encouragement from the large group of friends and family that had come to support me in prayer and cheer that evening.
 When the moment came, and Bishop Kmiec laid his hands on me, I felt something indescribable.
 It was a peace and a strengthening that I had never felt before.
-Moments before the ceremony I was nervous, and moments after I felt that I experienced the coming of something that was meant to be my whole life.
+Moments before the ceremony I was nervous, and moments after I felt that I experienced the coming of something that was always meant to be.
 Upon being ordained as a deacon, I was assigned as a deacon to St. Andrew’s Parish in Kenmore, where I spent most weekends while completing the academic year at the seminary.
-This was a real joy and privilege.

 In May of 2012 I graduated with a Master’s of Divinity degree from Christ the King, and on June 2, 2012 I was ordained a priest by Bishop Kmiec.
 Like my diaconate ordination, this too was moving and joy-filled event, and ushered in a new era in my life.
 My academic career of twenty-two consecutive years was now ending, and I was beginning my ministerial career.